Economics of nuclear power: Delays and overruns

 Construction delays can add significantly to the cost of a plant.
 Since a power plant does not earn income during construction, and interest must be paid on debt from the time it is incurred, longer construction times translate directly into higher finance charges.

 Modern nuclear power plants are planned for construction in five years or less (42 months for Canada Deuterium Uranium (CANDU) ACR-1000, 60 months from order to operation for an AP1000, 48 months from first concrete to operation for a European Pressurized Reactor (EPR) and 45 months for an ESBWR) as opposed to over a decade for some previous plants.

 In Japan and France, construction costs and delays are significantly diminished because of streamlined government licensing and certification procedures.
 In France, one model of reactor was type-certified, using a safety engineering process similar to the process used to certify aircraft models for safety.
 That is, rather than licensing individual reactors, the regulatory agency certified a particular design and its construction process to produce safe reactors.
 U.S. law permits type-licensing of reactors, a process which is being used on the AP1000 and the ESBWR.

 Canada has cost overruns for the Darlington Nuclear Generating Station, largely due to delays and policy changes, that are often cited by opponents of new reactors.
 Construction started in 1981 at an estimated cost of $7.4 Billion 1993-adjusted CAD, and finished in 1993 at a cost of $14.5 billion.
 70% of the price increase was due to interest charges incurred due to delays imposed to postpone units 3 and 4, 46% inflation over a 4-year period and other changes in financial policy.

-While in the United Kingdom and the United States cost overruns on nuclear plants contributed to the bankruptcies of several utility companies.
+In the United Kingdom and the United States cost overruns on nuclear plants contributed to the bankruptcies of several utility companies.
 In the United States these losses helped usher in energy deregulation in the mid-1990s that saw rising electricity rates and power blackouts in California.
 When the UK began privatizing utilities, its nuclear reactors "were so unprofitable they could not be sold."
 Eventually in 1996, the government gave them away.
 But the company that took them over, British Energy, had to be bailed out in 2004 to the extent of 3.4 billion pounds.

 Operational costs

+The operational cost of a nuclear power plant is the cost of all the expenses to keep the plant running.
+It includes fuel, waste disposal, decommissioning, operator wages and maintenance costs.